 For a complete copy of the Board Policy, please click the following link: Unlawful Discrimination Policy

-Additional information and reference material is available in Sexual Harassment is NOT Okay brochure
+Additional information and reference material is available in the Sexual Harassment Brochure last updated March of 2015.pdf

 Designation of Title IX Coordinator